JeMaNd-r/Conservation_across_scales/README.md

 The dataset **LUCAS_2018_iDiv_20221018.csv** corresponds to the continental dataset used for analysis.
 This data was collected in the European Land Cover/Area frame Survey (LUCAS) soil module in 2018.
 The associated file **LUCAS_2018_iDiv_metadata.txt** contains information about the columns and sampling/analysis methods.
 References:
+- Dataset can be requested from [ESDAC](https://esdac.jrc.ec.europa.eu/content/soil-function-data-measured-lucas-2018-sites-across-eu).
+Note that coordinates of sampling sites need to be requested separately.
+- Zeiss R, Eisenhauer N, Orgiazzi A, Rillig M, Buscot F, Jones A,  Lehmann A, Reitz T, Guerra C (2022).
+Challenges of and opportunities for protecting European soil biodiversity.
+Conservation Biology, 36(5), e13930.
 - European Commission.
 Joint Research Centre.
 (2022) LUCAS 2018 soil module: presentation of dataset and results.
 LU: Publications Office.
 - Hiederer R (2018) Data Evaluation of LUCAS Soil Component Laboratory Data for Soil Organic Carbon.
 JRC Technical Reports: 73.
 - Orgiazzi A, Ballabio C, Panagos P, Jones A, Fernandez-Ugalde O (2018) LUCAS Soil, the largest expandable soil dataset for Europe: a review.
 European Journal of Soil Science 69: 140-153.